-This tree is not the only plant species in lowland – Grand Bois includes also several grasses, ferns and other plants.
-Unfortunately the impact of introduced plant species is increasing.
+This tree is not the only plant species in the lowland – Grand Bois includes also several kinds of grass, ferns, and other plants.
+Unfortunately, the impact of introduced plant species is increasing.

 Since the 1980s there have been started activities to renovate the original ecosystem of the island.
 The island has been divided by a fence and cattle (which now represent a special value as one of the few feral herds of cattle in the world) have been translocated to the smaller half of the island.
 The Phylica trees now are replanted in the northern part of the island.

-The mild climate and remoteness of these islands has facilitated the development of distinct ecosystem with endemic species of plants and animals.
-Unfortunately this ecosystem has been depleted by the forest fires, by cattle and other introduced animals and plants.
+The mild climate and remoteness of these islands have facilitated the development of a distinct ecosystem with endemic species of plants and animals.
+Unfortunately, this ecosystem has been depleted by forest fires, cattle, and other introduced animals and plants.